-- a person who resides in the UK and who pursues an activity as an employed or self-employed person in another country to which they usually go at least once a week.
+- persons who reside in the UK and who pursue activities as employed or self-employed persons in another country to which they usually go at least once a week.

 Individuals travelling from Ireland, the Channel Islands and the Isle of Man (the Common Travel Area) do not need to complete the contact form or self-isolate on returning to the UK, provided that they have not been outside the Common Travel Area in the past 14 days.

 The quarantine rules are subject to review every three weeks, while the list of travel corridor countries is under constant review so that the self-isolation requirement can be re-imposed if the risk level in any given country increases.